muathali/notes/docs/fcp/intro.md

 Why would you want to do that?
 Because it lets you trade one clip's length against another without causing a ripple down the timeline.
 The first clip gets longer while the second clip gets shorter, and no other clips move at all.

 #### Performing a Roll edit

+Because one point isn't always enough, let's now try using a Roll edit to adjust two points, as follows:

+1. Press T to switch to the Trim tool.
+2. Hover over the point between two clips, and you'll see the cursor shown here
+3. Click and drag left or right to perform a Roll edit

+This time, you'll see both frames in the two-up display in the Viewer changing.
+You'll also notice that the overall length of the timeline stays the same and that no other clips are affected in any way.
+The Roll operation is therefore extremely helpful when you're getting closer to the end of an edit and you don't want to move things around anymore.

+As you might expect, you can only Roll a clip as far as the media allows.
+If you drag all the way to the start or end of a clip, you'll see a red clip edge that stops you moving any further

+While you probably won't have any trouble triggering the Roll operation, the Trim tool still actually allows you to perform a regular one-point trim operation — you just have to be more specific about where you place the mouse.
+As you move toward the center of where two edits meet, the cursor switches to indicate a two-point Roll, but if you move a little further toward either side, the cursor will change back to indicate a regular one-point trim

+To select two points for a Roll edit `press \` this selects both Out and In points around the playhead.
+The `\` key is to the right of `[` and `]` on North American keyboards, so it's physically nearby.
+It's entirely up to you if you prefer a hybrid mouse/keyboard approach or the keyboard-only way instead, but if you would prefer to hover with the mouse and then switch to the keyboard, be sure to activate Snapping (N)

+### Slipping and Sliding clips